Article at a glance

 Who pays inheritance tax?

-If you are married or in a civil partnership, your estate can be passed on to your partner after your death free from IHT.
+If you are married or in a civil partnership, your estate can be passed on to your partner after your death free from inheritance tax.
 If you have left legacies to someone other than your spouse, this will utilise your NRB.
 Your spouse will inherit all or any remaining NRB, depending on the provisions of your will.
 This means that the combined threshold for a couple can be as much as £1m.

 How much can you gift each year?